mako-framework/docs/08_learn_more/00_command_bus_(deprecated).md

 The main advantage of using this pattern is that the commands can be used from anywhere within your application and thus greatly reduce code duplication.

+> The command bus is deprecated and will be removed in Mako 10.
+It is replaced by the [new bus library](:base_url:/docs/:version:/learn-more:command-event-and-query-buses).
+{.warning}

 --------------------------------------------------------

 <a id="basic_usage"></a>